waggle-sensor/beehive-server/publishing-tools/README.md

                                     sensors metadata
 ```

-This translates into the shell script:
+First, we'll translate this into the shell script:

 ```sh
 #!/bin/sh